Home Mortgage FAQ

 The rate on your Truth-in-Lending statement is the Annual Percentage Rate (APR), which reflects the cost of your mortgage loan as a yearly rate.
 The APR will usually be greater than the rate of interest on the note because it considers all costs of credit incurred in placing the loan.
 The APR includes:

-- Prepaid interest - collected at closing for the period from the new loan disbursement date through the end of the month
+- Prepaid interest, which is collected at closing for the period from the new loan disbursement date through the end of the month

 - Origination fees

 - Discount points